cogitogroupltd/tekton-helm-chart/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-##  1. <a name='Summary'></a>Summary
+##  1. <a name='Summary'></a>Tekton Helm Chart Features & Capabilities

 **This project is in development and should not be used in production**

+This **Tekton Helm Chart** provides comprehensive Kubernetes CI/CD automation with Tekton pipelines, offering everything you need for production Tekton deployments.

-###  1.1. <a name='Features'></a>Features
+###  1.1. <a name='Features'></a>Key Features of This Tekton Helm Chart

-- Helm chart to deploy Tekton pipelines and all dependencies except Tekton Custom Resource Definitions
+- **Complete Tekton Deployment**: Helm chart deploys all Tekton pipeline resources and dependencies (except Tekton CRDs)
-- Simplifies developer experience with automated Tekton resource linking
+- **Simplified Tekton Integration**: Automated Tekton resource linking for streamlined developer experience
-- Declarative and immutable pipelines
+- **GitOps-Ready Tekton Pipelines**: Declarative and immutable Tekton pipeline definitions
-- Least-privilege with isolated permissions for each task run
+- **Secure Tekton Execution**: Least-privilege RBAC model with isolated permissions for each Tekton task run
-- Create/Delete Github webhooks from inside Tekton
+- **GitHub Webhook Automation**: Create and delete GitHub webhooks directly from Tekton pipelines
-- Trigger pipelines from CronJob or Github webhook events
+- **Flexible Tekton Triggers**: Trigger Tekton pipelines via CronJob schedules or GitHub webhook events
+- **Multi-Architecture Support**: Tekton Helm chart works on ARM64 and AMD64 architectures

-###  1.2. <a name='Successfullytestedon'></a>Successfully tested on
+###  1.2. <a name='Successfullytestedon'></a>Tekton Helm Chart Compatibility - Tested Kubernetes Platforms

 - CPU Architectures; arm64 (MacM1, MacM2), amd64
 - AWS EKS version == v1.30